Published: November 19, 2018 • Last updated: July 17, 2019 at 14:58 pm

 Since the summer of 2017 we have seen the Bank of Canada Prime interest rate increase five times – from a low of 2.7% to the current 3.95%.

-This means that most homeowners with variable rate mortgages have seen their mortgage payment increase five times in eighteen months!
+This means that most homeowners with variable rate mortgages saw their mortgage payment increase five times in eighteen months!

-At the same time, five-year fixed mortgage rates have risen from as low as 2.39% to current levels between 3.79% and 4.04%.
+At the same time, five-year fixed mortgage rates have risen from as low as 2.39% to close to 4% and now back down below 3%.

 As you can imagine, our phones and inboxes have been kept busy with homeowners and buyers clamoring for our wisdom on what type of mortgage to select.

 Before I get into your specifics, let’s just peek into our crystal ball.